 13. Little Aya Sofya

-It was originally known as The Church of Sergius and Bacchus, but the similarities with the Aya Sofya led to its nickname becoming its official name.
+It was initially known as the Church of Sergius and Bacchus, but the similarities with the Aya Sofya led to its nickname becoming its official name.

-It was also among the conversions, but it continued to be the mosque.
-Its interior glimpses at the lavish setups and beautiful buildings of Istanbul and you shouldn’t miss it.
+It was also among the conversions but continued to be the mosque.
+You shouldn’t miss its interior glimpses at Istanbul’s lavish setups and beautiful buildings.

 Relaxing here with a cup of tea in the gardens of Little Aya Sofya helps to recharge batteries for adventures.